-Yorktown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Yorktown is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Yorktown who work in office and administrative support (15.47%), management occupations (12.51%), and healthcare (9.92%).
+Unlike some towns, Yorktown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Yorktown are a mix of both white- and blue-collar jobs.
+Overall, Yorktown is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Yorktown who work in healthcare (12.20%), management occupations (11.34%), and office and administrative support (10.88%).

 Yorktown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Yorktown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Yorktown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Yorktown include Irish, English, Scottish, and Scots-Irish.
+The greatest number of Yorktown residents report their race to be White, followed by Asian.
+Important ancestries of people in Yorktown include German, English, Irish, Italian, and French.

 The most common language spoken in Yorktown is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include German/Yiddish and Polish.